john waters on karma, the art of selling out, and dropping acid at 70

 Are you kidding?
 That’s hardly like they’re asking me to change a flat.

-My favourite of course is Lenny Bruce.
+That’s a good one.
+I like Chris Rock.
+I don’t go see comedians.
+My favorite of course is Lenny Bruce.
 In my book I talk about John Stanley.
 It’s in the book.
-He is still my favourite comedian.
+He is still my favorite comedian.
 None of us would be here without Lenny Bruce, though.
 He went to jail for saying fuck.
 Can you imagine?
 I would have probably gotten the death penalty for my comedy set tonight.
 Just for what I said.
-He was my favourite.
+He was my favorite.

 What is the biggest delusion you’ve had in your life?